-Emerging market debt (EMD) is a rapidly evolving asset class that can offer investors diversification benefits and enhanced yield and return potential.
-The increasing importance of emerging market countries to global trade and GDP elevates the attraction of EMD and we believe it should be an integral part of investor portfolios.
+Emerging Market Debt (EMD) is a rapidly evolving asset class that aims to offer investors diversification benefits, enhanced yield and return potential.
+The increasing importance of emerging market countries to global trade and GDP elevates the attraction of EMD and we believe it should be an integral part of investor portfolio

 Our experienced team began managing indexed EMD portfolios.